There are a number of festivals, holidays and other events celebrated in Munich each year.

 The entire system, which is both modern and highly efficient, is managed by MVV (Münchner Verkehrs- und Tarifverbund).
 The three types of transport (underground, buses and trams) complement each other:

-Upon your arrival in Munich, you can get in touch with local tourism professionals for further information and to help organize your stay.München Tourismus
+Upon your arrival in Munich, you can get in touch with local tourism professionals for further information and to help organise your stay.München Tourismus

 Offers practical information and many useful recommendations (accommodation, public transport, sightseeing and tours) as well as brochures and maps.